printvis/documentation/docs/Copilot/capacity-optimization.md

 1. Clicking Load Simulation will add the planning units it was able to plan to the planning board in simulation mode.
 2. Each planning unit will have an added tooltip to give the Copilot explanation for why it placed that unit in that specific space.
+*If for some reason you do not see this tooltip, go to the Tooltip setup on the Planning Board setup page and add a Planning Unit line and field Message.*
 3. Each planning unit can be adjusted on the planning board manually by the planner.

 ## Applying the Results